UST Strengthens Presence in the Australian Market with Strategic Acquisition of Leading Consulting Firm Strativity Group

 Move further bolsters UST's end-to-end digital transformation capabilities in the Asia Pacific region

-MELBOURNE, Australia and ALISO VIEJO, Calif., April 24, 2024 /PRNewswire/ -- UST, a leading digital transformation solutions company, today announced that it has acquired Strativity Group, a boutique strategy consultancy specialising in customer-centric transformations.
+MELBOURNE, Australia, April 24, 2024 /PRNewswire/ -- UST, a leading digital transformation solutions company, today announced that it has acquired Strativity Group, a boutique strategy consultancy specialising in customer-centric transformations.
 Strativity is renowned for delivering customer experience strategy, design, innovation, change management, and operating models through adopting an insight-led approach that creates competitive advantage and tangible value creation.

 UST and Strativity share a common vision of empowering client growth by creating and activating meaningful experiences for customers, employees, and partners.
 By bringing together Stativity's customer-centric advisory credentials and UST's domain, process, and technical expertise at a global scale, UST believes it will be well positioned to help clients navigate the complexities of the ever-evolving business landscape to meet customer expectations and drive tangible business outcomes.